 A just and inclusive society where youth and women actively participate in decision-making processes and benefit from sustainable, equitable development that addresses poverty, inequality, and climate challenges.

-To empower young people and women through advocacy and innovative community-driven initiatives, fostering equitable and pro-poor policies that uplift vulnerable communities across Zambia.
+To empower young people, women and people living with disability through advocacy and innovative community-driven initiatives, fostering equitable and pro-poor policies that uplift vulnerable communities across Zambia.

-FPSZ’s goal is to foster sustainable development and improve the livelihoods of marginalized communities, particularly youth, women and people living wth disability, by advancing social accountability, human rights, and climate justice.
+FPSZโs goal is to foster sustainable development and improve the livelihoods of marginalized communities, particularly youth and women, by advancing social accountability, human rights, and climate justice.

 The principles that guide our mission and operations.